 Using Notion is great if you only need to build a homepage and maybe a few other web pages.
 The more your site grows, though, the more you'll realize Notion might not be the right fit.

-Super allows you to add a nav bar to your website, but it's pretty simple.
+If you have a paid account, you can link to sub-pages in your Notion site's navigation bar—but your options are still pretty limited.
 When your site grows, you'll need to create ways to navigate to different sections of the site, and Notion websites don't have a great way to make that happen.

 3. It's hard to optimize for SEO